MicrosoftDocs/bot-docs/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Bot Framework Technical Documentation Contributor Guide
-You've found the GitHub repository that houses the source for the Bot Framework technical documentation that is published on [https://docs.microsoft.com/Bot Framework](https://docs.microsoft.com/Bot Framework).
+You've found the GitHub repository that houses the source for the Bot Framework technical documentation that is published on [https://docs.microsoft.com/bot-framework](https://docs.microsoft.com/bot-framework).

 This repository also contains guidance to help you contribute to our technical documentation.
 For a list of the articles in the contributors' guide, see [the index](contributor-guide/contributor-guide-index.md).